soons1/tp/docs/UserGuide.md

 ## **Introduction - What is Elder Scrolls?**

-**Elder Scrolls**, our Volunteer Management System (VMS), simplifies organizing volunteers and befriendees.
-Developed for efficiency by our team, it streamlines coordination, so you can focus on what matters most – _making a difference in the lives of others_.

-Elder Scrolls, is a desktop application designed for efficient management.
-Optimized for use via a Command Line Interface (CLI), Elder Scrolls combines the speed of CLI interaction with the benefits of a Graphical User Interface (GUI).
+**Elder Scrolls** is a ___Volunteer Management System (VMS)___ designed to streamline the coordination of volunteers and befriendees, with a particular focus on elderly befriending programs.
+Elder Scrolls combines the _speed of CLI interaction_ with the benefits of a _Graphical User Interface (GUI)_.
 Whether you prefer the agility of typing or the convenience of visual interaction, Elder Scrolls ensures that your volunteer management tasks are completed swiftly and seamlessly.

+**Our target audience** primarily consists of _volunteer managers_ responsible for organizing and overseeing activities related to _elderly befriending initiatives_.
+However, with its customizable features and flexible architecture, Elder Scrolls can be extended to cater to various types of volunteer management programs with minor adjustments.
+Whether you're managing volunteers for elderly care, community outreach, or other social services, Elder Scrolls offers a comprehensive solution to simplify and enhance your volunteer management efforts.

-No more cumbersome bookkeeping: manage volunteers and befriendees seamlessly in one intuitive platform.
+**No more cumbersome bookkeeping**: manage volunteers and befriendees seamlessly in one intuitive platform.
 Say goodbye to endless spreadsheets – Elder Scrolls centralizes tasks, making them faster and more effective.
-Experience efficient volunteer management – where organizing, coordinating, and connecting has never been easier.
+Developed for efficiency by our team, ___Elder Scrolls lets you focus on what matters most – making a difference in the lives of others___.

 ## **About this User Guide**